Previous Page Next Page

 • An individual’s case record.

-The intake specialist completes an I&R Other Business Call for these types of requests, because there is no report of abuse, neglect or exploitation.
+The intake specialist completes an I&R Other Business Call for these types of requests, because there is no report of abuse, neglect, or exploitation.
+See 3190 Other Business Call.

 • The reporter’s first and last name.